stijndcl/marco/README.md

 ```

 > [!WARNING]
-> Spaces between comma-separated arguments are allowed, but not required (and **will be stripped out in the parser**).
+> Spaces between comma-separated arguments are allowed, but not required (and **will be stripped out by the parser**).
 > However, note that IntelliJ's expanded arguments window tends to split your arguments into new lines on `", "`, so if
 > you use this window often you should refrain from using spaces.
-Examples here will always use spaces for
+Examples here will however always use spaces for
 > readability's sake.

 ```bash